What Are You Really Paying An Estate Agent For?

 One of the main reasons for this is the length of time everything takes.
 Keeping the attention of buyers and sellers during this time, whilst pushing conveyancing solicitors and the several other associated professionals in the right direction, plus keeping timeframes to an absolute minimum in order to reach Exchange is a tall order.

-Your agent needs to have the time, experience, detective skills, relentless persistence and clout in order to see transactions through.
-After all, going Under Offer is only step one.
+Your estate agent needs to have the time, experience, detective skills, relentless persistence and clout in order to see transactions through.
+After all, this is what you are paying an estate agent for.